This is called Golden Shovel Poetry.

 To be brave, or a bully who’s

-helpful and sweet, how jealous
+sweet, how jealous

 one might be of